gingerfocus/neomacs/docs/development.md

 This raises more problems than it may solve as now I have to make a version managment sytem for keybinds just to save some memory sometimes

+**Mode Maps**
+I have now implemented the above using a mode map where you can create arbitrary new maps.
+I think it is a fine meathod the one downside is that a have a pointer to a list of pointers.
+Where a better meathod could just leave me with a single pointer.
+At some point I also need to implement reference counting.

 ## Libraries
 It may be worth it to just use gtk for rendering.
 Also I think long term using [libghostty](https://github.com/ghostty-org/ghostty) for the terminal would be a good idea but I should at least finish